Circuit-killer/fpga-usbhid-host/README.md

 # FPGA USB-joystick attempt

-The minimalistic USB-host driver for USB HID device (joystick) connected with D+/D- to only 2 ordinary pins of FPGA over 27 ohm resistors and 3.6V Zener diodes on ULX3S board.
+The minimalistic USB-host driver for USB HID device (joystick) connected on D+/D- any 2 pins of FPGA over 27 ohm resistors and 3.6V Zener diodes.
+Tested on ULX3S board.

 Started from joystick FPGA USB host driver from [CoreAmstrad](https://github.com/renaudhelias/CoreAmstrad). and made driver for Saitek Cyborg joystick by modifying USB_logitech.vhd

 Joystick works but has latency.
 From pressing joystick buttons to signal response there is some short but annying delay of 100-200 ms. On PC the same joystick works with unnoticeable delay.

-USB_saitek.vhd contains minimal state machine that acts as USB host for the joystick.
+"USB_saitek.vhd" contains minimal state machine that acts as USB host for the joystick.
 Instead of proper enumeration, it replays constant USB packets to initialize the joystick, receives eventual USB response, ignores it and starts listening to USB HID reports.

-Additionally < VHDL package is written with functions that reverse bit order and calculate crc5 and crc16, for easier creating VHDL usb packet hex constants.
+Additionally a VHDL package "usb_req_gen_func_pack.vhd" is written with functions that reverse bit order and calculate crc5 and crc16, for easier creating VHDL usb packet hex constants.

-New HID device may be USB-sniffed with wireshark on linux and then file USB_saitek.vhd can be modified to support new device.
+New HID device may be USB-sniffed with wireshark on linux and then file "USB_saitek.vhd" can be modified to support new device.

     modprobe usbmon
     chown user:user /dev/usbmon*